3 Questions to Ask to Determine Span of Control

 Download our free eBook to learn about the advantages and challenges of the most common organizational structures

-Variables to Determining Span of Control
+Variables for Determining Ideal Span of Control

 Just as with most things in life, every situation is different.
 We do know that the span of control has doubled in the past 20 years from an average of five direct reports to nearly ten.